Brands

 Sustainable Manufacturing

-Brands are also encouraged to find ways to produce high-quality apparel and accessories with sustainable manufacturing processes.
-That might look like going circular, reducing waste, producing closer to home, offering supply chain transparency or a combination of these efforts.
+Brands are increasingly encouraged to adopt sustainable manufacturing processes to create high-quality apparel and accessories.
+This could include strategies like going circular, reducing waste, producing locally, offering supply chain transparency, or a combination of these efforts.

 Shrinking The Fashion Industry’s Footprint